HEI Visionary Presidents Institute:

 The goal is to enhance creative, entrepreneurial, relevant, and innovative transformational leadership and is designed to help these leaders move their institutions to higher levels of success in times of radical change.

-The series includes nine two-hour session workshops led by higher education experts.
+The series includes eight two-hour session workshops led by higher education experts.

 The cohort model has been extremely successful in creating a powerful brainstorming group, many of whom continue to collaborate and work together after completing the workshop series.
 We are seeing some big wins from our graduates!